radar/by_star/README.markdown

 ## Scoping the find

-You can treat all `by_*` methods exactly how you would treat `named_scope`s: they are effectively scopes in their own right.
-This means you are able to call them like this:
+You can treat all `by_*` methods exactly how you would treat normal, every-day ActiveRecord scopes.
+This is because all `by_*` methods return `ActiveRecord::Relation` objects, with the exception of `previous` and `next`, which return a single record.
+You can call them like this:

-    Post.by_month.my_special_scope
+    Post.by_month.your_scope

 Where `my_special_scope` is a `named_scope` you have specified.